+To share information on OSHA's National/Regional/Local Emphasis Programs, Regulatory Agenda, and opportunities to participate in the rulemaking process.

-- To share information on occupational safety and health laws and standards, such as falls, electrocution, struck-by, caught-in or between and heat illness hazards including the rights and responsibilities of workers and employers. - To convene or participate in forums, roundtable discussions, or stakeholder meetings on workplace hazards to help forge innovative solutions in the workplace or to provide input on safety and health issues. - To encourage worker participation in workplace safety and health by providing information and training to youths who are embarking on their careers.
+To share information on occupational safety and health laws and standards, including the rights and responsibilities of workers and employers.

+To convene or participate in forums, roundtable discussions, or stakeholder meetings on electrical workers at construction projects, to help forge innovative solutions in the workplace or to provide input on safety and health issues.

+To encourage worker participation in workplace safety and health by providing outreach safety and health courses to electrical workers planning to work at construction projects.